S4mC/Files/Blog-Code/posts/common-uses.md

 6. **Float elements position**: Float elements work best with short, clickable trigger text.
 Don't overuse them in a single paragraph.

+7. **Diagram sizing**: Use `aspect-ratio` in style attributes to maintain proper proportions across different screen sizes.

+8. **Mermaid complexity**: For complex diagrams, consider using direct `-mermaid` syntax for more control.

 ---